seanphan05/Manufacturing-Process-Evaluation/README.md

 H2O’s Deep Learning is based on a multi-layer feedforward artificial neural network that is trained with stochastic gradient descent using back-propagation.
 The network can contain a large number of hidden layers consisting of neurons with tanh, rectifier, and maxout activation functions.

 3. Methodology:

 3.1	Data description  (step 1)

-This is product quality data obtained during the manufacturing process.
-There are two CSV data files in it: 1) param_data_train, 2) param_data_test.
-There is 12 features in training data set and similarly, 11 features in testing data set which lack of label feature.
-While training set contains num observations, testing set has num observations.
+This product quality data had been collected during the manufacturing process.
+Data set includes two CSV data files in it: param_data_train and param_data_test.
+There are 12 features in training data set and similarly, 11 features in testing data set which lack of the  label feature.
+While training set contains 43,960 observations, testing set has 43,432 observations.
 Since data had been collected from company, all it information has been confidentially encoded for security purpose.

 Features include product_no (number of batch product), label (good (1) or bad (0)), material A, material B, Brand Name, Material Size, Mix Proportion and some other numerical parameters.
 The purpose of this project is to create a model classifier and implement it on the test datasets to predict the product quality (predict quality label).

 3.2	Exploring and Preprocessing data (step 2)